pkamenarsky/atea/README.md

 ## Task entry

-Entering a new task in Atea is just as easy as entering a new line in a text file:
+Entering a new task in Atea is just as easy as entering a new line in a text file and saving:

 ![](https://github.com/pkamenarsky/atea/raw/master/doc/screens/1.png)

-Enter more tasks:
+Add more tasks:

 ![](https://github.com/pkamenarsky/atea/raw/master/doc/screens/2.png)